himaxwell/himaxwell.github.io/_drafts/concerns-part4.md

 The fact that a standard Rails installation doesn't even have an `app/services` folder by default speaks to the fact that service classes are quite often viewed as second-class citizens in Ruby.
 They are considered too Java-ish, and, while you'll find liberal use of concerns in most Ruby projects and in the Rails codebase itself, most Ruby projects don't consider service classes a vital tool in their arsenal.

-But, as we've already seen, there are _a lot_ of issues with concerns, and, perhaps controversially, I would argue that:
+But, as we've already seen, there are _a lot_ of issues with concerns, and, perhaps controversially, I would argue:

 > Anything that a concern can do, a service class can also do...but probably **better**.